Last updated March 2026

 Quinta dos Espinheiros

-If you want to rent a 3-bedroomed villa in the heart of Douro Valley vineyards, take a look at this.
-From the breathtaking scenery to the peaceful atmosphere, you will be able to enjoy the Douro’s treats at your own pace.
+A private 3-bedroomed villa-style stay surrounded by vineyards, offering space, privacy and flexibility, ideal for longer stays or small groups.
 There is a restaurant and small grocery store within walking distance (about 1 mile) in the village of Provosende and more options a short drive away in Pinhão.
-Check availability

 Douro Valley FAQs